ultraviolet-1986/LinuxSecurityCenter/README.md

 *This is my dissertation project, it represents a work in progress and is not fit for use in a production environment at this time.*

+**Original Build Environment:** Linux Mint 13 Cinnamon amd64, MonoDevelop 2.8.6.3

-**Build Environment:** Linux Mint 17.2 KDE amd64, MonoDevelop 5.9.5
+**Current Build Environment:** Linux Mint 17.2 KDE amd64, MonoDevelop 5.9.5

 **Notes:**
 - Will currently function only on a GNOME-based desktop unless modified.